-- 14.1 Any scheme or arrangement, whether legally enforceable or not, or incentive, which is intended to induce or may reasonably be regarded as inducing a referring clinician to refer private patients to, or treat private patients at, the facilities of a particular private hospital operator, is prohibited. - 14.2 Private hospital operators and referring clinicians each have a duty not to give or accept such incentives, not to enter into such schemes, and to terminate any such schemes as are already operating no later than the commencement of Part 3 of this Order. - 14.3 The prohibitions in this part apply notwithstanding that the relevant obligation or relevant financial or other advantage may have effect for a limited period of time, is made subject to specified exceptions, or includes an overriding obligation on the referring clinician always to act in the patient's best medical interests or to adhere to accepted professional standards or guidelines. - 14.4 For the avoidance of doubt, the prohibitions in this part of the Order do not apply to: any arrangements made between clinicians and other parties (including other clinicians, insurers and private healthcare providers) who are not private hospital operators; any payment to a referring clinician made from a package fee agreed between the relevant private hospital operator and a private patient or the medical insurers of that patient for a procedure - 14.5 The prohibitions in Part 3 of this Order are subject to paragraph 2(2) of Schedule 8 to the Act.
+- treat private patients at, the facilities of a particular private hospital operator, is prohibited. - 42.314.2 Private hospital operators and referring clinicians each have a duty not to give or accept such inducements incentives, not to enter into such schemes, and to terminate any such schemes as are already operating no later than the commencement of this Order. - 42.414.3 The prohibitions in this part apply notwithstanding that the relevant obligation or relevant financial or other advantage may have effect for a limited period of time, is made subject to specified exceptions, or includes an overriding obligation on the referring clinician always to act in the patient's best medical interests or to adhere to GMCaccepted professional standards or guidelines on good practice. - 12.514.4 For the avoidance of doubt, the prohibitions in this part of the Order do not apply to: any contract of employment-or; any arrangements made between clinicians and other parties (including other clinicians, insurers and private healthcare providers) who are not private hospital operators...; or any payment to a referring clinician made from a package fee agreed between the relevant private hospital operator and a private patient or the medical insurers of that patient for a procedure.

-15. Direct incentives
+4315.
+Direct incentives